ron-taieb/Robust-KCentroids-Clustering/README.md

-### README: Performance Comparison of K-Centroids Algorithms
+# Performance Comparison of K-Centroids Algorithms

 #### Project Overview
 This project compares the performance of four clustering algorithms on simulated datasets.
 The algorithms include: